arunoda/react-komposer/README.md

 export default Clock;
 ```

-Remember to call `super` when overiding methods already defined in the container.
+Remember to call `super` when overriding methods already defined in the container.

 ## Caveats